4bic/4bic.github.io/_posts/2018-03-16-hooked-on-graft.md

 Its yet another morning, I wake, prep up and bike out ready to battle another gruesome day in this beautiful green [city under the sun][1].

-[advice to self] its no longer about if but WHEN..

 [1]: https://www.google.com/maps/place/Nairobi,+Kenya/@-1.304788,36.5672003,10z/data=!3m1!4b1!4m5!3m4!1s0x182f1172d84d49a7:0xf7cf0254b297924c!8m2!3d-1.2920659!4d36.8219462